6. Delay all you can

 Quintanilla / Shutterstock.com

 If you will have a financially tight retirement, leave savings untouched as long as possible.
 Stay on the job — whatever job you can get.
-A low-paid job, or a part-time job is better than no job since every dollar earned is one you’ve left in savings for later.
+A low-paying job or a part-time job is generally better than no job.

 7. Wipe out debts

-All debt, and high-interest credit-card debt in particular, forces you to spend money on interest that you need for investing in retirement accounts or living in retirement.
+All debt, and high-interest credit-card debt in particular, forces you to spend money on interest that you could be putting toward retirement.
 Set a goal to pay off debts, even your mortgage if possible, before retiring.

 8. Radically shrink spending